BritishWerewolf/blogs-md-easy/README.md

 ```

 ### Templates
-Templates are `.html` files that use variables to populate the file.
+Templates can be any file, as long as they are text based.
+Typically they will be in a format like `.html`, or `.xml`, although there is no restrictions placed here.
+As long as you can write placeholders (more on these below), then any format is acceptable.

 If more than a single template is provided, then the file stem will be used in the name of the output file.
-This is to avoid each template generating a new HTML file and overwriting previous files.
+This is to avoid each template generating a new file and overwriting previous files.
-In the case that a single template is used, the output file name will simple be the Markdown file with the extension of `.html` instead of `.md`.
+In the case that a single template is used, the output file name will simple be the Markdown file with the extension of the template instead of `.md`.

 Variables must follow these rules:
 * Must be wrapped in `{{` and `}}`, white space either side is optional.